molily/molily.de/_posts/2020-11-21-testing-angular.md

 1. *Act:* Find the child Component and let the `countChange` Output emit a value.
 2. *Assert:* Check that `console.log` has been called.

-As mentioned, from the parent’s viewpoint, `countChange` is simply an event.
+From the parent’s viewpoint, `countChange` is simply an event.
 Shallow rendering means there is no `CounterComponent` instance and no `EventEmitter` named `countChange`.
 Angular only sees an element, `app-counter`, with an event handler, `(countChange)="handleCountChange($event)"`.

 <aside class="margin-note">Simulate Output</aside>

-In this setup, we can simulate the Output using the well-known `triggerEventHandler` method.
+In this setup, we can simulate the Output using the known `triggerEventHandler` method.

 ```typescript
 it('listens for count changes', () => {